Feeling the urge to get out of town and hit the open road? It may be time to get an Austrian driver’s license.

 And it’s Either Or.

-Still, now I had the license.
+Still, now I had an Austrian driver’s license.
 What about a car?
 DriveNow and Car2go have taken over the city, and you can almost always find one on a nearby street corner.
 You still have to park it somewhere.
 But that’s later.
 Right now, you’re on the road!

 Oh and by the way: Vienna trams always have right of way.